 23.02: Definitions

-The following definitions will apply to HIF I, HIF II, HIF III, HIF IV, HIF V, and
+The following definitions will apply to HIF I, HIF II, HIF III, HIF IV, HIF V, HIF VI, HIF VII, and

 M.G.L. c.
 121E:

 Alternative Form of Housing.
 A Residential Housing Development that involves an unusual or specialized type of management or social services, an innovative financing or ownership structure, or other innovative features as determined by DHCD.